Jill Biden: Role in 2020 presidential campaign

 In the weeks leading up to the Iowa caucuses, she sometimes staged more campaign appearances in that state than her husband did.
 She gave out her campaign e-mail address to voters in case they wanted to ask her follow-up questions.
 In joint appearances, she sometimes spoke after he did, acting in the "closer" role.
 After experiencing a number of victories around the nation, she gained some media attention at the March 3 Super Tuesday primaries during her husband's speech when she physically blocked a protester from getting at him.
 Asked about the stiff-arm she employed, she said, "I'm a good Philly girl."

-With her husband having become the presumptive Democratic nominee, in June 2020, she published the children's book Joey: The Story of Joe Biden, which portrayed him as having been "brave and adventurous" as a child despite having a stutter he was bullied for.
+With her husband having become the presumptive Democratic nominee, in June 2020, she published the children's book Joey: The Story of Joe Biden, illustrated by Amy June Bates, which portrayed him as having been "brave and adventurous" as a child despite having a stutter he was bullied for.
 In July 2020, she spoke out about the impact of the COVID-19 pandemic on education, appearing in a video with her husband to emphasize that she understands the frustration with virtual education substitutes: "Schools and parents alike want a clear, science-based strategy, not mixed messages and ultimatums."
 She criticized U.S. Secretary of Education Betsy DeVos for what she saw as political motivations in advocating a reopening of schools no matter what and said that "the first thing [Joe Biden]'s going to do is pick a secretary of education, who is a public school educator and has experience in the classroom.
 I mean I hear that, again and again and again — no more Betsy DeVos."

 She was heavily involved in the vice-presidential selection process that resulted in Senator Kamala Harris's being chosen.
 On the second night of the virtual 2020 Democratic National Convention, Biden spoke from the classroom at Brandywine High School, where she had once taught English.
 She drew parallels between family suffering and the plight of the country, saying, "How do you make a broken family whole?
 The same way you make a nation whole.
 With love and understanding and with small acts of kindness, with bravery, with unwavering faith."
-During the final stretch of the general election, she campaigned in the Delaware Valley region of Pennsylvania, near her home town, emphasizing the importance of the swing state and of women voting, saying, "You will decide, you, the women, will decide the future of this state and this state may determine the entire election."
+During the final stretch of the general election, she campaigned in the Philadelphia metropolitan area in Pennsylvania, near her hometown, emphasizing the importance of the swing state and of women voting, saying, "You will decide, you, the women, will decide the future of this state and this state may determine the entire election."